SySeVR: A Framework for Using Deep Learning to Detect Software Vulnerabilities: Introduction

-{\bf Our contributions.} In this paper, we propose the {\em first} systematic framework for using deep learning to detect vulnerabilities.
-The framework is centered at answering the following question: {\em How can we represent programs as vectors that accommodate syntax and semantic information that is suitable for vulnerability detection?} In order to answer this question, we introduce and define the notions of \underline{Sy}ntax-based \underline{V}ulnerability \underline{C}andidates (SyVCs) and \underline{Se}mantics-based \underline{V}ulnerability \underline{C}andidates (SeVCs), and design algorithms for computing them.
+{\bf Our contributions.} In this paper, we propose the {\em first} systematic framework for using deep learning to detect vulnerabilities in C/C++ programs with source code.
+The framework is centered at answering the following question: {\em How can we represent programs as vectors that accommodate the syntax and semantic information that is suitable for vulnerability detection?} In order to answer this question, we introduce the notions of {\em \underline{Sy}ntax-based \underline{V}ulnerability \underline{C}andidates} (SyVCs) and {\em \underline{Se}mantics-based \underline{V}ulnerability \underline{C}andidates} (SeVCs).
 Intuitively, SyVCs reflect vulnerability syntax characteristics, and SeVCs extend SyVCs to accommodate the semantic information induced by data dependency and control dependency.
-Correspondingly, the framework is called \underline{Sy}ntax-based, \underline{Se}mantics-based, and \underline{V}ector \underline{R}epresentations, or SySeVR for short.
-As a piggyback, this study overcomes the aforementioned weaknesses (i)-(iv) of \cite{vuldeepecker}.
+Moreover, we design algorithms to extract SyVCs and SeVCs automatically.
+This explains why we call the framework \underline{Sy}ntax-based, \underline{Se}mantics-based, and \underline{V}ector \underline{R}epresentations, or SySeVR for short.
+As we will see, SySeVR overcomes the aforementioned weaknesses (i)-(iv) of VulDeePecker \cite{vuldeepecker}.

-In order to evaluate SySeVR, we produce a dataset of 126 types of vulnerabilities caused by various reasons from the National Vulnerability Database (NVD) \cite{NVD} and the Software Assurance Reference Dataset (SARD) \cite{SARD}, while noting that the dataset published by \cite{vuldeepecker} is not sufficient for our purpose because it contains only 2 types of vulnerabilities.
-Our dataset is of independent value, and has been made publicly available at \url{https://github.com/SySeVR/SySeVR}.
+In order to evaluate the effectiveness of SySeVR, we present a dataset of 126 types of vulnerabilities, which are collected from the {\em National Vulnerability Database} (NVD) \cite{NVD} and the {\em Software Assurance Reference Dataset} (SARD) \cite{SARD}.
+This dataset should be of independent value and is made publicly available at \url{https://github.com/SySeVR/SySeVR}.
+It is worth mentioning that the dataset we published earlier in association to VulDeePecker \cite{vuldeepecker} is not sufficient for the purpose of the present paper, simply because the dataset associated to \cite{vuldeepecker} contains only 2 types of vulnerabilities.